bradgharrison/TakeMeHome/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in the top-right corner)
 4. Click "Load unpacked" and select the `TakeMeHome` folder
-5. The extension should now be installed
+5. The extension is now installed and ready to use

 ## Usage

-1. Install extension
+1. Click the extension icon in your browser toolbar
-2. Profit
+2. Enter your preferred homepage URL (e.g., https://google.com, localhost:3000)
+3. Click "Save"
+4. Open a new tab to see it redirect to your homepage

+The extension will maintain a single instance of your homepage tab.
+When you open new tabs, it will either:
+- Focus your existing homepage tab if one is already open
+- Open your homepage in the new tab if no homepage tab exists

+## Permissions

+This extension requires:
+- `tabs` permission to manage tabs and focus the homepage tab
+- `storage` permission to save your homepage preference
+- `host_permissions` to redirect to any URL you specify

+## Technical Details

+- Built with vanilla JavaScript using ES modules
+- Organized with a modular architecture for maintainability
+- Uses Chrome Extension Manifest V3
+- Lightweight with minimal overhead

 ## Privacy

-This extension is designed to be minimally invasive:
+This extension is designed to be privacy-friendly:
-- Only requires storage permission to save your homepage preference
-- Does not access or store browsing history
 - No tracking or analytics
+- No data sent to external servers
-- All settings stored locally on your device
+- All settings stored locally in Chrome's storage
+- No browsing history access beyond what's needed for core functionality

 ## License

 GNU General Public License v3.0